OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ## Unrestrictive Schema

 Certain schemas do not offer enough restrictions for the type of data that each element can receive.
 This is what normally happens when using [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp); it has a very limited set of possibilities compared to the type of restrictions that can be applied in XML documents.
 This could expose the application to undesired values within elements or attributes that would be easy to constrain when using other schema languages.
-In the following example, a person’s `age` is validated against an inline [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) schema:
+In the following example, a person's `age` is validated against an inline [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) schema:

 ```xml
 <!DOCTYPE person [